-Nestled within four hectares of lush tropical gardens, Fairmonth Sanur Beach Bali offers luxurious accommodation just a stone's throw from the sea.
-With 94 suites and 26 villas there are plenty of options to choose from including private spa treatments and pool facilities, as well as two on-site...
+Nestled within four hectares of lush tropical gardens, Fairmont Sanur Beach Bali offers luxurious accommodation just a stone's throw from the sea.
+With 94 suites and 26 villas, there are plenty of options to choose from including private spa treatments and pool facilities, as well as two on...

 Alila Villas Uluwatu

 Alila Villas Uluwatu's spectacular setting on an elevated plateau with sweeping views across the ocean makes this 84-villa resort unforgettable.
 Just 30 minutes from the international airport it means that you can be in paradise before you know it.
 Each of the villas has its own pool as well as ...